rschristopher/ischristtrue.com/src/ancient-views/index.md

 It was in this context that Judaism changed everything.
 The first innovation of Judaism was the radical assertion that man is created in the image and likeness of the creator of the universe.
-This was an outrageous claim.
+This was an outrageous claim in the ancient world.
 Ancient worldviews understood that man was nothing to the gods but at most idle amusement, like a child playing with ants.

 The second innovation was a monotheistic God, transcendent to creation and yet loves us and is knowable to us thru revelation.